anthonygauthier/jmeter-live-changes-config/README.md

 * Number of active threads
 * Variables
 * Properties

+It also allows the user to do the following things

+* View a summary of the test results
+* End the test remotely
+* Retrieve a quick status of the test (time running, active threads, etc.)

 ## Why
 Here are some scenarios where this kind of tool becomes very handy: